North Korea Reportedly Expanding Ballistic Missile Production Facility

 Just landed - a long trip, but everybody can now feel much safer than the day I took office.
 There is no longer a Nuclear Threat from North Korea.
 Meeting with Kim Jong Un was an interesting and very positive experience.
 North Korea has great potential for the future!— Donald J. Trump (@realDonaldTrump) June 13, 2018

-At a rally in Duluth, Minnesota, days after the summit days later, the president touted his accomplishments in Singapore, telling supporters that North Korea had "stopped all nuclear testing, they stopped nuclear research, they stopped rocketry."
+At a rally in Duluth, Minn., days after the summit days later, the president touted his accomplishments in Singapore, telling supporters that North Korea had "stopped all nuclear testing, they stopped nuclear research, they stopped rocketry."

 Instead, there are indications that instead of stopping its nuclear and missile programs, Pyongyang is continuing to bulk them up.